-The following charts show how the rates of claims paid and treatment days per insured person have changed between 2013 and 2017 inclusive.
+The following chart shows how the rate of claims paid per insured person has changed between 2014 and 2018 inclusive.
 Children are given a weighting of 1/3rd in these calculations to reflect the lower premium paid.
 (The claims figures are based on a technical definition in the Information Returns Regulations of "returned benefits".)